-Opportunities include joining the UR Student Health Advisory Committee (URSHAC), enrolling in the Peer Health Advocacy class, completing an independent study course with one of our staff members, volunteering on a specific project, and working as a student staff member in the office.
+Opportunities include joining the UR Student Health Advisory Committee (URSHAC), enrolling in the Peer Health Advocacy class, completing an independent study course with one of our staff members, helping with a specific project, and working as a student staff member in the office.

 URSHAC, which is chaired by students, offers students the opportunity to have an impact on the health care services offered for students.
 The committee meets with the Director of the University Health Service every two to three weeks to share ideas, offer suggestions, and discuss topics of concern to students.
-Contact Rachel Stahl or Justin Rosati, student co-chairs, or Linda Dudman, staff advisor, for more information.
+Contact Linda Dudman, staff advisor, for more information.
 Find us on Facebook!!